How to make Tapa Prints

 Tapa designs

-Final stages of a finished Tapa print
+Final stages of a finished tapa print

 Turtles play an important role in storytelling